PedroGrilo/PedroGrilo/README.md

 ### Hi there, I'm Pedro, Welcome! 👋

-- 🌱 I’m currently studying computer science in <a href="https://www.fct.unl.pt">FCT NOVA</a>🤣
+- 🌱 I’m currently studying computer science in <a href="https://www.fct.unl.pt">NOVA School of Science and Technology</a>🤣
-- ⚡ Fun fact: I love play videogames and edit photos/videos.
+- ⚡ Fun fact: I love play videogames and edit some photos and videos.

 ### Connect with me: